Dre Campbell Farm

 10. Organic Bacillus Thuringiensis Spray

-Mix the recommended powder amount with water and coat the top and bottom of the leaves.
+Once the larvae ingest the Bt pesticide, feeding will stop and death will follow.
+Mix the recommended powder amount with water and spray the top and bottom of the leaves.

 Alternatively, for a ready-made solution, Monterey Bt caterpillar killer spray and/or Bonide Thuricide are available for purchase.
 Follow the instructions on the bottle.